 - When you register your child online you will have the option of volunteering for the spring season or paying the opt-out fee and not volunteering.
 There is only one fee/opt out required per family.
 For example, if you have two players, you or another family member have to volunteer for only one volunteer activity.

-- Once the season starts, you sign-up for concession and Fun Day volunteer opportunities through our Dibs system.
+- Once the season starts, you sign-up for concession and other non-coaching volunteer opportunities through our Volunteer Activities Signup (AKA Dibs) system.
 Dibs is located under Resources/Parents.

 Types of Volunteer Opportunities